siddharth-ravi/CarND-PID-Control-Project/README.md

 ## Discussion Points
 * Effects of P,I,D components on driving

-...The P (Proportional) component ensures the car returns to the center of the track in case there is a cross track error.
+   The P (Proportional) component ensures the car returns to the center of the track in case there is a cross track error.
 This is     essential to prevent the car from veering off the track

 ...The D (Differential) component ensures the car does not overshoot the center line when returning to it because of the impact of the P component.
 It smoothens the return to the center line.